WinVector/rquery/extras/integer64.md

 If you or a package perform any one of the above calculations, your result is now corrupt and wrong.
 It is quite likely any code written before December 2017 ([`RPostgres`'s first `CRAN` distribution](https://cran.rstudio.com/src/contrib/Archive/RPostgres/)) would not have been written with the `RPostgres` "`integer64` for all of my friends" design decision in mind.

-Also note, currently `RPostgres` does not seem to appear write `integer64` back to the database.
+Also note, currently `RPostgres` does not currently appear to write `integer64` back to the database.

 ``` r
 DBI::dbWriteTable(db, "d", d,